aaronparker/aaronparker.github.io/_posts/2011-07-29-appsense-environment-manager-8-x-baseline-configuration.md

   - AppSense
   - Environment Manager
 ---
-Here&#8217;s something that I&#8217;ve been looking to share with the community for some time - something to get you started when implementing AppSense Environment Manager 8.x.
+Here's something that I've been looking to share with the community for some time - something to get you started when implementing AppSense Environment Manager 8.x.

 Comments and feedback welcome.